mryogi11/mybabybridge_benefit_platform/docs/CODE_INDEX.md

    - When a user logs in, the credentials are sent to Supabase Auth
    - The AuthContext stores the returned session and user data
    - AuthContext provides the user state to all components that need it
-   - The middleware checks the auth state for protected routes
+   - The middleware (`src/middleware.ts`) is now simplified to primarily check for a valid user session.
+Routing logic based on user status (e.g., `benefit_status`) is delegated to Server Component Layouts to improve reliability and resolve Edge runtime issues.
    - Session is synchronized between tabs using authSync.ts

 2. **Data Caching Strategy**: